London plane: Cultivation

-The London plane is one of 50 Great British Trees that the Tree Council selected in 2002 in honour of Queen Elizabeth II's Golden Jubilee.
+Two of 50 "Great British Trees" that the Tree Council selected in 2002 in honour of Queen Elizabeth II's Golden Jubilee are London planes.
 The list specifically mentions Britain's first London plane being in the city of Ely, Cambridgeshire.

 The London plane is very tolerant of atmospheric pollution and root compaction, and for this reason it is a popular urban roadside tree.
 It was planted extensively in Victorian times to weather the pollution of London.
 It is now extensively cultivated in most temperate latitudes as an ornamental and parkland tree, and is a commonly planted tree in cities throughout the temperate regions of the world, in London and many other cities.
 It has a greater degree of winter cold tolerance than P. orientalis, and is less susceptible to anthracnose disease than P. occidentalis.
-Under the synonym Platanus × hispanica, the tree has gained the Royal Horticultural Society of Great Britain's Award of Garden Merit.
+The tree has gained the Royal Horticultural Society of Great Britain's Award of Garden Merit.

 The tree is fairly wind-resistant.
 However, it has a number of problems in urban use, most notably the short, stiff hairs shed by the young leaves and the dispersing seeds; these are an irritant if breathed in, and can exacerbate breathing difficulties for people with asthma.
+The vigorous roots can also cause problems with paving in cities, making uneven surfaces with tripping hazards.
 The large leaves can create a disposal problem in cities, as they are tough and sometimes can take more than one year to break down if they remain whole.

 London planes are often pruned by a technique called pollarding.
 A pollarded tree has a drastically different appearance than an unpruned tree, being much shorter with stunted, club-like branches.
 Although pollarding requires frequent maintenance (the trees must usually be repruned every year), it creates a distinctive shape that is often sought after in plazas, main streets, and other urban areas.